 If you require professional guidance regarding your application for a PhD fellowship please contact the head of the PhD programme Anthropology, International Areas Studies and Study of Religion http://talent.au.dk/phd/arts/contacts/

-You must enclose the marks awarded for your Master’s thesis by the deadline for application, and you must have completed your two year Master’s degree (120 ECTS) no later than 31 August 2017.
+You must enclose documentation stating that you have submitted your Master’s thesis for assessment by the deadline for application, and you must have completed your two year Master’s degree (120 ECTS) no later than 31 August 2017.

 Applications for the PhD fellowship and enrolment in the PhD degree programme can only be submitted via Aarhus University’s web-based facility.